- 1 Meiosis I

 Prior to prophase, chromosomes replicate to form sister chromatids.
 There are initially four chromatids (c) and two chromosomes (n) for each of the 23 chromosome pairs (4c, 2n).
 The nuclear envelope disintegrates and the chromosomes begin to condense.
 Spindle fibres appear which are important for the successful division of the chromosomes.

 To further increase genetic diversity, homologous chromosomes exchange small parts of themselves, such that one chromosome contains both maternal and paternal DNA.
 This process is known as crossing over, and the points at which this occurs on a chromosome are referred to as chiasmata.

 Maternal and paternal versions of the same chromosome (homologous chromosomes) align along the equator of the cell.
-A process called independent assortment occurs – this is when maternal and paternal chromosomes line up randomly align themselves on either side of the equator.
-This is turn determines to which gamete chromosomes are allocated to, which leads to genetic diversity among offspring.
+A process called independent assortment occurs – this is when maternal and paternal chromosomes line up and randomly align themselves on either side of the equator.
+This in turn determines which gamete chromosomes are allocated to, which leads to genetic diversity among offspring.

-Here, each of the homologous chromosomes get pulled towards opposite poles of the cell as the spindle fibres retract.
+Here, each of the homologous chromosomes is pulled towards opposite poles of the cell as the spindle fibres retract.
 This equally divides the DNA between the two cells which will be formed.

 Telophase I and Cytokinesis I

 During telophase I, the nuclear envelope reforms and spindle fibres disappear.
 In cytokinesis I, the cytoplasm and cell divide resulting in two cells that are technically haploid – there is one chromosome and two chromatids for each chromosome (2c, n).